- Home

 What is the role of Air Hostess?

 A career as an air hostess or cabin crew also involves serving in-flight meals and drinks to passengers from the trolley.
-She provides assistance to passengers and takes their concerns about queries in their air hostess jobs.
-An air hostess takes care of seating arrangements and sells duty-free items in flight.
+She assists passengers and takes their concerns and queries regarding any problems to the passengers.
+An air hostess is the only person in contact with the crew in the flight for the passengers.
+Here are some roles played by the air hostesses:

-An air hostess is required to provide assistance to the aircraft staff and perform safety checks.
-She assists in-cabin preparation and passenger checks to ensure the safety of each passenger and flights.
+An air hostess is required to provide assistance to the aircraft staff and perform with safety checks.

 Types of a Air Hostess

-Here, in this article, we will discuss the various types of air hostess jobs.
+Air hostesses or flight attendants perform various types of roles and responsibilities across the aviation industry.
+Here, in this article, we will discuss the various types of jobs performed by air hostesses:

 What is the workplace/work environment of Air Hostess like?

-A career as an air hostess provides human touch on every flight.
-Individuals who opt for a career as air hostesses are required to take care of passenger needs and ensure the safety of each individual travelling on air.
+Individuals who opt for a career as air hostesses are required to take care of passenger needs and ensure the safety of each travelling on air.
 A career as an air hostess often attracts individuals due to the lure of air travel.
 But, it also involves difficult work conditions such as irregular work shifts.
-An air hostess may often be required to work on weekends, holidays and nights.
+An air hostess may often be required to work on weekends, holidays, and nights.
 She has to work twelve to fourteen hours a day.

 Does Air Hostess require travelling?